 How to Graciously End Conversations

-A few lulls in conversation are natural and shouldn’t make you feel you’re uninteresting or not keeping up your end of the banter.
-However, when the silences begin to seep into every few sentences, it’s time to be proactive and end the conversation in a way that leaves the other person still finding you as interesting as when the conversation began!
+A few lulls in a conversation are natural and shouldn’t make you feel you’re uninteresting or not keeping up your end of the banter.
+However, when silences begin to seep into every few sentences, it’s time to be proactive and end conversations in a way that leaves the other person still finding you as interesting as when the conversation began!

 In the example below, I’ve used meeting someone for the first time, a mother at your child’s school.
-However, the four steps can be utilized in any conversation.
+However, these four steps will work in any conversation.

 1. Restate something she said, or summarize the discussion.
 When possible, thank her for sharing some bit of information or news with you.